Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box

 \section{Results}

 Figure 5 shows an example of the augmented image obtained with the proposed R-sGAIA for the leftmost original image.
-Figure 6 shows an example of the comparison of cancer detection on the EfficientDet-D7 network (baseline model 2) with and without the proposed R-sGAIA and HBBT.
-Here are the input images (a), the detection results with RandAugment (b), and those with the proposed R-sGAIA+HBBT (c).
-The proposed system (c) can correctly detect the gastric cancer region without being affected by the unevenness of the mucosa, and small areas as shown in the top and middle rows, respectively.
-In contrast, as shown in the bottom row, the result almost covers the ROI, but is misaligned, so we evaluate it as a false-positive.
+Figure 6 compares cancer detection on the EfficientDet-D7 network (baseline model 2) with and without the proposed R-sGAIA and HBBT.
+The input images are shown in (a), the detection results with RandAugment in (b), and those with the proposed R-sGAIA + HBBT in (c).
+The proposed system (c) accurately detected the gastric cancer region without being affected by mucosal irregularities or small areas, as demonstrated in the top and middle rows.
+However, as shown in the bottom row, the result nearly covered the ROI but was slightly misaligned, which led to a false-positive evaluation.

 The detection performance of gastric cancer regions from gastric X-ray images is summarized in Table 2.
-In this experiment, the detection threshold $\xi$ of the bounding box is determined such that the sensitivity of detecting gastric cancer is about 90\%, which is higher than the doctor's 85.5\%.
+The object detection model detects regions where the probability (i.e., the confidence score) of belonging to the class of interest exceeds a predefined detection threshold of the bounding box $\xi$ as locations containing objects of that class.
+HBBT assigns new negative labels to the over-detected regions that exceed the threshold $\xi$ and retrains the model.
+Therefore, to draw an ROC curve for evaluation, the model must be trained every time $\xi$ is changed, which is expensive.
+In this experiment, therefore, the detection threshold $\xi$ was determined such that the SE (recall) of detecting gastric cancer was about 90\%, which was higher than the doctor's 85.5\%.